jcn509/pyxboxtest/README.md

 An extra command line argument `--headless` may be passed to pytest to tell it to execute the tests in headless mode (no XQEMU window is visible when running the tests).
 This is nice if you want to run tests in the background whilst you do something else and it may be faster.

+Any HDD images generated during test runs will by default be stored in a "pytest-NUM" directory in your systems temporary directory (in a subdirectory like xqemu_hdd_images) to change that you can use `--basetemp=mydir` when running pytest, but be careful as the contents of `mydir` will be erased!
+See the [docs](https://pytest.org/en/latest/tmpdir.html#the-default-base-temporary-directory) for more details.

+Keep HDD image file names relatively short to avoid issues with filenames that are too long.
+Make sure to give any HDD template fixtures session scope to avoid needless copies!
+On instantiation of very HDD template generator the base image is copied and any needed changes are made so don't instantiate any that you don't plan to use as its slow.
+This may change in the future in order to allow intermediate templates without the overhead!

+You may have issues if you try and instantiate globally, I suggest only doing so in a test/function/fixture (IMO in almost every situation you should be using a fixture and not a global variable anyway).

+In order to run the tests in this repo (i.e. the unit tests for the framework itself), you do not need to have XQEMU installed but you do need qemu-img (which is installed as part of QEMU).

+Document HDD copy/cleanup - fast using COW and only doing it when necessary.
+Strongly discourage ever using an HDD image directly

 # Features
  - Running games/apps
  - Capturing kernel debug output